Sudolphus/Portfolio/README.md

 * _The repository can be downloaded directly from [Github](https://github.com/Sudolphus/Portfolio), or cloned directly through git:_<br>
  `git clone https://github.com/Sudolphus/Portfolio`
 * _index.html can be opened in your browser of choice; all testing was done in Chrome._
+* _The site is also viewable on GH-Pages at https://sudolphus.github.io/Portfolio/_

 ## Known Bugs